Who: Shark and Marine Research Institute

 Where: Van Dyk Street, Kleinbaai, Gansbaai, South Africa

-Focus: Help to protect sharks and preserve the health and vitality of our oceans.
+Focus: Contribute to research that protects sharks and preserves the health and vitality of our oceans.

 When: All year round, except from 15th December to 15th January.
 Peak season is June to August.
 During quieter months, volunteers get greater time with the marine biologist and get more time on specific activities eg. cage diving, tagging training, time on research boat etc.

 Marine life sightings: Sharks, dolphins, rays, seals and marine birds can be seen throughout the year.
 Southern Right, Humpback and Bryde’s whales come to breed along the coast between June and November.